 Recent communications from federal agencies, such as NIH, have made it clear that there is increased scrutiny from our research sponsors regarding our relationships with foreign entities.
 A number of investigators, here and at other universities, have asked for guidelines in this area.
 Below is guidance, and a non-exhaustive set of examples, that we hope will clarify Wake Forest University’s position on various activities relating to foreign entities.
-In addition, NIH has provided a table of examples of what to disclose on this website.
+In addition, NIH has provided a table of examples of what to disclose.
 Further information may be obtained from the Office of Research & Sponsored Programs.

 A. Okay – Relationship with Foreign Entity Okay, but disclosure required*